 The Treaty of Doak’s Stand was the first of removal treaties involving the Choctaws of Mississippi.
 A portion of the Choctaw Nation removed to southwest Arkansas Territory.

 Missouri became a state.

-Fort Gibson and Fort Towson were established in Indian Territory to provide protection for tribes moving from the East.
+Fort Gibson and Fort Towson were established in Indian Territory to provide protection for tribal nations moving from the East.

 - 1828Andrew Jackson is elected president.

-The Western or Old Settler Cherokees removed from Arkansas Territory to Indian Territory.
+The Western or Old Settler Cherokee removed from Arkansas Territory to Indian Territory.
 This removal began a protracted war with the Osages, as the Cherokee were encroaching on Osage lands.

 The Indian Removal Act fostered by President Jackson passed Congress.